Transmission & Distribution Operations:

 Regional Vice President, Transmission & Distribution

 Mr. Sterkel began his career in 1978 as a Groundman with Sturgeon Electric.
-In almost 30 years with the Company, he has served in multiple leadership roles of increasing responsibility including General Foreman, District Manager and Vice President until he obtained his position as Regional Vice President of Sturgeon Electric Company’s Transmission & Distribution Division in 2014.
+In over 30 years with the Company, he has served in multiple leadership roles of increasing responsibility including General Foreman, District Manager, and Vice President until he obtained his position as Regional Vice President of Sturgeon Electric Company’s Transmission & Distribution Division in 2014.

 During his time with Sturgeon Electric Company, Mr. Sterkel has managed staff and operations of large projects and connected key players throughout Colorado, Kansas, Wyoming, Nebraska, and Montana.